davidreesjones/Iceland-deglaciation-magma/README.md

 SOFTWARE.

 ## REFERENCE:
+D. W. Rees Jones and J. F. Rudge, 2020.
+Fast magma ascent, revised estimates from the deglaciation of Iceland.
+*Earth Planet.
+Sci.
+Lett.*, **542**, 116324, [https://doi.org/10.1016/j.epsl.2020.116324](https://doi.org/10.1016/j.epsl.2020.116324).

-This software reproduces the calculations and figures in an accompanying paper.
+This software reproduces the calculations and figures in the above accompanying paper.
 Please cite the accompanying paper in any publications based on this software.
-A preprint is available on [arXiv](https://arxiv.org/abs/1910.08318).

 ## CODE SUMMARY:
 * All functions needed to compute and plot the results are provided in `src/`